EMI sale sweet for one mogul, bittersweet for another

 An EMI representative declined comment.
 Representatives for all the bidders mentioned also declined comment.

-Warner Music moved into the pole position for EMI's recorded music division after Vivendi SA's Universal Music Group, the world's largest record label, dropped out of the auction this week, sources said.
-While both labels bid roughly $1.5 billion for the unit, which counts the Beastie Boys, Coldplay and Katy Perry among its stable of artists, Universal Music balked at assuming the pension liabilities, two-thirds of which are in the labels business.
+Warner Music moved into the pole position for EMI's recorded music division after Vivendi SA's (VIV.PA) Universal Music Group, the world's largest record label, dropped out of the auction this week, sources said.
+While both labels bid roughly $1.5 billion for the unit, which counts the Beastie Boys, Coldplay and Katy Perry among its stable of artists, Universal Music balked at assuming EMI's pension liabilities.

 According to sources with knowledge of the auction process, BMG and Sony/ATV each bid more than $2 billion for EMI's publishing operation, which owns the rights to more than 1.3 million songs ranging from the iconic hit "New York, New York" to Adele's recent smash "Rolling In The Deep."

 These people said that BMG's bid was advantaged because of its simpler financing structure through KKR.
-Sony/ATV's bid relies on debt financing from UBS and equity from Abu Dhabi firm Mubdala and private equity firm Blackstone Group.
+Sony/ATV's bid relies on debt financing from UBS UBSN.VX and equity from Abu Dhabi firm Mubdala and private equity firm Blackstone Group (BX.N).

 Moreover, Sony/ATV's bid has been hampered by bureaucracy in dealing with the Sony board, allowing BMG to act more nimbly, the sources said.